 The beef and dairy cattle industries have developed strategies for managing Johne’s disease biosecurity risks:

 It is strongly recommended that producers buying or agisting stock that is susceptible to infection with Johne’s disease request a National Health Statement such as a National Cattle Health Declaration from the vendor.
-Alternatively, dairy farmers can request the National Dairy BJD Assurance Score.
 This allows the purchaser or agister an opportunity to assess if the health status of the stock meets their requirements.

 The beef and dairy cattle industries provide advice on managing endemic diseases such as Johne’s disease.
 Beef producers can find additional information on the Animal Health Australia website.
 Dairy producers can contact Dairy Australia.